ianepreston/ianepreston.github.io/_posts/2020-02-15-windows-ds-software.md

 ### User settings

 VS code comes mostly with sensible defaults, but there are a few things I like to change.
 In VS code hit ```F1``` and type ```Open settings (JSON)```.
+If you don't see that option (it didn't pop up for me the first time I tried it) just open settings and look for a setting that tells you to update it in ```settings.json```.
 Below are my settings, minus the stuff that just got added through configuring the extensions described above:

 ```json
 {